China can't stop talking about the Bill and Melinda Gates divorce - KESQ

 Even prominent tech figures in China joined the conversation on Weibo: Kai-fu Lee — the former head of Google China, who helped establish Microsoft Research Lab Asia, a hugely influential network in China — said it was hard for him to believe the news.

-The company’s Beijing-based research lab — Microsoft Research Lab Asia — has cultivated many Chinese tech talents, including Bytedance founder Zhang Yiming, Alibaba tech chief Wang Jian and former Baidu president Zhang Yaqin.
+Based in Beijing, Microsoft Research Lab Asia has cultivated many Chinese tech talents, including Bytedance founder Zhang Yiming, Alibaba tech chief Wang Jian and former Baidu president Zhang Yaqin.

 Bill and Melinda are “the most affectionate couple I’ve seen among celebrity entrepreneurs,” Lee wrote in a Weibo post.